A Physical Interpretation of Imaginary Time Delay

 In the same way that the scattering matrix can be used to describe a broad range of scattering phenomena, time delay is just as widely applicable.
 In quantum mechanics, time delay is directly related to the phase evolution of quantum waves \cite{Trabert2021,Zhang2011}.
 It can also be related to the density of states of open scattering systems \cite{Kuipers2014,Davy2015}.
 In photonics, time delay can be used to determine group delay in optical fibers and manipulate the shape of wavefronts \cite{carpenter2015,xiong2016,bohm2018,gerardin2016,brandstotter2019}.
 The time delay operator can also be utilized to optimize light storage within disordered media \cite{durand2019}, and to characterize scattering of narrow-band acoustic pulses \cite{patel2023}.
 In electromagnetics, time delay can be used to determine group delay in wave guides \cite{fan2005,patel2021,mao2023} and to control the level of energy focused within a microwave enclosure \cite{ambichl2017}.
-It can also be used to determine the locations of poles and zeros of the scattering matrix in the complex frequency plane \cite{fyodorov1997,fyodorov2017,fyodorov2019,osman2020,chen2021, chen2022}.

-\textbf{Time Delay in Unitary Scattering Systems.} Time delay was first described by Eisenbud \cite{Eisenbud1948} and Wigner \cite{Wigner1955} in the context of elastic nuclear scattering.
-They defined time delay as the derivative of the wavefunction's scattering phase shift with respect to energy.
+It can also be used to determine the locations of poles and zeros of the scattering matrix in the complex frequency plane \cite{fyodorov1997,fyodorov2017,fyodorov2019,osman2020,chen2021, chen2022}. \textbf{Time Delay in Unitary Scattering Systems.} Time delay was first described by Eisenbud \cite{Eisenbud1948} and Wigner \cite{Wigner1955} in the context of elastic nuclear scattering.
 This concept was later generalized by Smith \cite{Smith1960} to include inelastic scattering and systems with many channels.
 In the case of classical electromagnetic waves, the setting for the experimental results in this paper, time delay is related to the derivative of the classical wave's scattering phase shift with respect to frequency \cite{huang2022,Davy2015,doron1990}.
 Written in terms of the frequency dependent scattering matrix, the Wigner-Smith time delay for electromagnetic waves is $\tau_W(\omega) = -\frac{i}{M}\frac{d}{d\omega}\text{ln[det}S(\omega)]$ where $\omega$ is angular frequency.

 The statistical properties of time delay in highly-overmoded unitary scattering systems have been investigated in detail \cite{Lehmann1995,Gopar1996,Misirpashaev1997,Fyodorov1997Cross,fyodorov1997,Fyodorov1998,Tiggelen1999,Brouwer1999,Savin2001,Kottos2003,Mezzadri2013,Texier2013,Novaes2015,Cunden2015,Huang2020}, including its use in quantum transport theory \cite{Texier2016}.
 We note that furtive attempts to define a complex generalization of time delay in the context of tunneling \cite{Poll84,Land94} have proven to be of limited physical utility \cite{Win06}.